Degrees of Iterates of Rational Maps on Normal Projective Varieties: Introduction

 \end{enumerate} \end{thm_int}

-Observe that Theorem \ref{thm_int_A}.(2) implies that the degree growth of $f$ is a birational invariant, in the sense that there is a positive constant $C$ such that for any birational map $g: X' \dashrightarrow X$ with $X'$ projective, and any big nef Cartier divisor $\omega_{X'}$ on $X'$, one has
+Observe that Theorem \ref{thm_int_A}.(ii) implies that the degree growth of $f$ is a birational invariant, in the sense that there is a positive constant $C$ such that for any birational map $g: X' \dashrightarrow X$ with $X'$ projective, and any big nef Cartier divisor $H_{X'}$ on $X'$, one has

 for any $p \in \mathbb{N}$.
-Fekete's lemma and Theorem \ref{thm_int_A}.(1) also imply the existence of the dynamical degree (first introduced in \cite{russakovskii_shiffman} for rational maps of the projective space) as the following quantity:
+Indeed, by applying Theorem \ref{thm_int_A}.(ii) for the induced action by $f$ on the normalization of the graph of $g$, one deduces that the growth of the degrees on the graph of $g$ and on $X$ and $X'$ are controlled by a strictly positive constant.
+Fekete's lemma and Theorem \ref{thm_int_A}.(i) also imply the existence of the dynamical degree (first introduced in \cite{russakovskii_shiffman} for rational maps of the projective space) as the following quantity:

-The independence of $\lambda_k(f)$ under the choice of $\omega_X$, and its birational invariance are the consequence of Theorem \ref{thm_int_A}.(2) .
+The independence of $\lambda_i(f)$ under the choice of $H_X$, and its birational invariance are the consequence of Theorem \ref{thm_int_A}.(ii) .

-When $\kappa = \mathbb{C}$, Theorem \ref{thm_int_A} was proved by Dinh and Sibony in \cite{dinh_sibony_une_borne_sup}, and further generalized to compact K\"ahler manifolds in \cite{dinh_sibony_reg_currents_entropy}.
+When $\C = \mathbb{C}$, Theorem \ref{thm_int_A} was proved by Dinh and Sibony in \cite{dinh_sibony_une_borne_sup}, and further generalized to compact K\"ahler manifolds in \cite{dinh_sibony_reg_currents_entropy}.
 The core of their argument relied on a procedure of regularization for closed positive currents of any bidegree (\cite[Theorem 1.1]{dinh_sibony_reg_currents_entropy}) and was therefore transcendental in nature.
-By Lefschetz principle Dinh and Sibony's argument also proves that the $k$-th dynamical degree of any rational dominant map is well-defined when $\kappa$ is a field of characteristic zero.
-Recently, Truong \cite{tuyen1} managed to get around this problem and proved Theorem \ref{thm_int_A} for arbitrary smooth varieties using an appropriate Chow's moving lemma.
+When $\C$ is a field of characteristic zero, there exists an inclusion of the field $\C$ in $\mathbb{C}$ by Lefschetz principle (\cite{lefschetz_algebraic_geometry}) and Dinh and Sibony's argument proves that the $i$-th dynamical degree of any rational dominant map is well-defined.
+Recently, Truong \cite{tuyen1} managed to get around this problem and proved Theorem \ref{thm_int_A} for arbitrary smooth varieties using an appropriate Chow-type moving lemma.
 He went further in \cite{tuyen2} and obtained Theorem \ref{thm_int_A} for any normal variety in all characteristic by applying de Jong's alteration theorem (\cite{de_jong}).
 Note however that he had to deal with correspondences since a rational self-map can only be lifted as a correspondence through a general alteration map.
 Our approach avoids this technical difficulty.